Introduction to the mortgage payoff vs invest decision

 |---|---|---|---|

-| Extra to Mortgage | 21.8 years | $141,000 | $0 balance |
+| Add extra to mortgage | 21.8 years | $141,000 | $0 balance |

-| Invest the Extra | 25 years | $175,000 | $242,000 invested |
+| Invest the extra | 25 years | $175,000 | $242,000 invested |

 This example is only illustrative, but it shows the core tension clearly.
 The mortgage path creates a dependable benefit by avoiding interest and reaching debt freedom sooner.
 The investing path may create a larger ending value, but only if the assumed return is actually achieved over time.
 If you lower the expected return, the investment result can shrink quickly.
 If you raise the mortgage rate, the value of paying down principal becomes stronger.

-Another important limitation is liquidity.
-Extra mortgage payments turn cash into home equity, which may be valuable but is not as easy to access as money in a savings or brokerage account.
-On the other hand, invested money can be more flexible but may be worth less than expected at the moment you need it.
-The calculator cannot tell you how much you value certainty, flexibility, or the emotional benefit of becoming debt-free.
-Those factors matter, especially when the numerical difference between the two paths is small.
+Liquidity is another important limitation.
+Extra mortgage payments turn cash into home equity, which can be valuable but is not as accessible as money in a savings account or brokerage account.
+Invested money is usually easier to tap, but it can be worth less than expected at the exact moment you need it.
+The calculator cannot measure how much you value flexibility, certainty, or the emotional relief of reducing debt.
+Those factors often matter just as much as the raw difference in dollars.

 Does paying extra always reduce the loan term?